Preview access — enter password to continue

 Democrats have not been blameless.
 The Biden administration secured real wins, including the first national drinking water standards for PFAS.
 But Democrats have consistently failed to make chemical safety a visible, central political agenda item and, like Republicans, have proven unwilling to directly curb corporate power.
 The result is a void: widespread public demand for protection, and no party reliably willing to deliver it.

-Filling that void will require a bipartisan, policy-centered movement — one that holds politicians of any party accountable to concrete, enforceable demands rather than mere slogans.
+Filling that void will require a grassroots, non-partisan movement — one that seeks bipartisan support and holds politicians of any party accountable to concrete, enforceable demands rather than mere slogans.
 The No Immunity for Glyphosate Act drew support from lawmakers as ideologically distant as Lauren Boebert and Ro Khanna, united around a simple premise: companies that profit from potentially harmful products should not be shielded from legal accountability.
 That kind of coalition is possible.
 It is the model we need.

 A genuinely democratic health movement cannot be a vague appeal to wellness or purity.
 It must rest on four clear principles: